Image

 Opponents of repealing the act highlight concerns for family values and public health.

-As voters head to the polls today, the implications of this historic law resonate deeply for many, particularly for marginalized communities that already face barriers to health care.
+As voters head to the polls today, the implications of this historic law resonate deeply for many, particularly for marginalized communities that already face barriers to healthcare.

 Farah Siddiqui reporting.

-Finally, Eric Galatas lets us know in this sentiment, Colorado News Connection collaboration, every year in America's largest lamb slaughterhouse located in Denver's Globeville neighborhood, half a million young sheep are carted into the facility and leave as packaged meat.
+Finally, Eric Galatas lets us know in this sentiment, Colorado News Connection collaboration, every year in America's largest lamb slaughterhouse, located in Denver's Globeville neighborhood, half a million young sheep are carted into the facility and leave as packaged meat.

-Aiden Kankyoku with Pro Animal Future is working to pass Initiative 309 on this year's ballot, which would ban slaughterhouses in the city of Denver and prioritize job training programs for workers.
+Aiden Kankyoku with Pro Animal Future is working to pass initiative 309 on this year's ballot, which would ban slaughterhouses in the city of Denver and prioritize job training programs for workers.

 Kankyoku says most people he approaches are open to the idea.

-Almost everyone I talk to says that they're supportive.
+And almost everyone I talk to says that they're supportive.

 Please be sure to get out and vote today.